theyworkforyou/shineyoureye-prose/info/inec-nationwide-continuous-voter-registration-exercise.md

 The registration process is based on the following:

-**CVR is done in person and not by proxy**: Anyone who wishes to register must appear in person at the CVR Centre of registration.
-There is no registration by proxy.
+**CVR is done in person and not by proxy**

-**Multiple registrations is not allowed**: A Voter can only register in one registration Centre, if the voter resides in more than one constituency, he/she must choose only one location to register to avoid double registration, which is an offence punishable by law.

-**Registration is a pre-requisite for voting in elections**: Registration is a pre-requisite for exercising the right to vote.
-Those who donâ€™t have PVCs and whose names are not in the Register of Voters will not be allowed to vote on the Election Day.
+**Multiple registrations is not allowed**

+**Registration is a pre-requisite for voting in elections**

-**CVR is inclusive**: Voting is a constitutional right for all eligible citizens.
-The Register of Voters must include as many eligible citizens as possible and registration centres must be accessible to all qualified persons.
+**CVR must include as many eligible citizens as poosible and registration must be accessible by all citizens**

-Registration is conducted in the INEC Local Government Offices or in public in order to be accessible to accredited National and International Observers, Party Agents as well as representatives of Media Organizations

-There are INEC officers who undertake the supervision of the CVR exercise.
-They include:

-Resident Electoral Commissioner (REC);

-Administrative Secretary (AS);

-Electoral Officers (EO);

-Assistant Electoral Officer (AEO);

-Registration Area Officer I (RAO I);

-Registration Area Officer II (RAO II);

-Registration Area III (RAO III);

-Registration Area Officer IV (RAO IV);

-Distribution Officer (DO);

-The CVR Officials play very important role in the electoral process.
-The manner in which they discharge their duties will affect the confidence of the citizens in the electoral process and the electoral authority.
-They are expected to be courteous, polite, helpful at all times, treat all persons equally and with respect.
-All their actions and activities should be characterized by the highest professional standards including:

-**Integrity**

-**Impartiality**

-**Transparency**

-**Fairness**

-**Professionalism**

-**Gender sensitivity**

-**Priority and support to vulnerable Groups including the aged, infirm, pregnant women and nursing mothers.**

 Temporary Voters Card (TVCs) will be issued to registrants at the point of registration, while the PVCs of those registered in Quarter 1 (Q1) should be ready for collection in Quarter 3 (Q3), and Quarter 2 (Q2) will be ready in Quarter 4 (Q4) etc.

 The last week of each quarter will be for display, hearing the Claims and Objections and housekeeping (Data backup, Consolidation, Reporting etc).

 The Preliminary Register of Voters (PRV) shall be displayed for scrutiny at Registration centres at the end of every quarter before printing of PVCs.
-The RAOs will print the list of registered voters for the quarter and display same at Registration Centres for 7 days.
+INEC officals will print the list of registered voters for the quarter and display same at Registration Centres for 7 days.
 The Register shall be clearly marked Preliminary Register of Voters.

 **TRANSFER OF VOTERS**